Stan Lee: DC Comics

 In the first series of Angel and the Ape (1968–1969), Lee was parodied as Stan Bragg, editor of Brain-Pix Comics.

-Lee was parodied by Kirby in Mister Miracle in the early 1970s, as Funky Flashman.
+Lee was parodied by Kirby in Mister Miracle in the early 1970s as Funky Flashman.

 A humorously illustrated Lee briefly appears in Teen Titans Go!
 To the Movies.
-The character is depicted in a cameo, before being informed by another character that is a DC film.
+The character is depicted in a cameo before being informed by another character that it is a DC film.
 Despite DC Comics being a competitor, Lee himself actually provides the voice for the character.

 Other publishers

-Lee and other comics creators are mentioned in Michael Chabon's 2000 novel set in the early comics industry The Amazing Adventures of Kavalier & Clay.
+Lee and other comics creators are mentioned in Michael Chabon's 2000 novel, set in the early comics industry, The Amazing Adventures of Kavalier & Clay.

 Under the name Stanley Lieber, he appears briefly in Paul Malmont's 2006 novel The Chinatown Death Cloud Peril.

 In Lavie Tidhar's 2013 The Violent Century, Lee appears – as Stanley Martin Lieber – as a historian of superhumans.

 Film and television appearances

 Lee had cameo appearances in many Marvel film and television projects, including those within the Marvel Cinematic Universe.
 A few of these appearances are self-aware and sometimes reference Lee's involvement in the creation of certain characters.
 He additionally voiced a cameo appearance as himself in the 2018 DC Comics movie Teen Titans Go!
 To the Movies.
 Out of respect for Lee, Marvel Studios enacted a new policy following his death that forbids cameos by Lee in new films by using archive footage of him, with Avengers: Endgame (2019) marking his final appearance; the film was released several months after his death.

 Lee was featured with his colleagues and family in the 2010 documentary With Great Power: The Stan Lee Story, which explored his life, career, and creations.
 A special titled Stan Lee, chronicling the life and legacy of Lee, was released on June 16, 2023, on Disney+.
-It was directed by David Gelb and first premiered at the Tribeca Festival.
+It was directed by David Gelb and premiered at the Tribeca Festival.